 At the SJH System Office, the

 We Care Committee is one example of people coming together to address community need.
 Annually the We Care Committee actively is involved in addressing community need by making cash and in-kind donations, and volunteering staff time, to local Orange County non-profit organizations that address the needs of the economically poor and broader community.

 The We Care Committee provides opportunities for SJH employees to get involved and make a lasting difference in the lives of others.
-The Committee is open to all SJHS employees.
+The Committee is open to all SJH employees.